Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 From Death to Life

-He called and summoned everything into being out of a dark and dead chaos and into a constructive living organism by His command to be.
+God called and summoned everything into being out of a deep, dark, and dead chaos, then transformed it into a constructive living organism by His command.

 — Romans 4:17

 Death is exhibited in the process of decomposition, disorganizing, disintegrating, and dissolving.
 It is a turning of something into nothing.
-When human life is formed within the womb, a highly organized composition takes place that illustrates what seems like nothing arranging and developing into a valuable, meaningful, and productive someone.
+Alternatively, a highly organized composition occurs when human life is formed within the womb.
+This process involves constructing, arranging, and developing what seems like nothing into a valuable, meaningful, and productive someone.

 The Bible speaks of a necessary new birth of a vertical or spiritual nature.
 We have all been born a living physical being on a horizontal level tainted by the darkness and deadness of sin, but God has granted, through His Son, the opportunity to be made new.